doj/dracopy/README.md

 ---------------
 The Commodore 128 has less memory available than the C64.
 This results from the memory layout of the [cc65](https://cc65.github.io/) compiler.
-If you use disks with many directory entries, you could run out of memory on the C128.
+Disks with many directory entries could run out of memory on the C128.

+The PET needs to have at least 32KB of RAM to run DraCopy.
+There is not much memory left, disks with many directory entried may run out of memory.

 The [vice](https://vice-emu.sourceforge.io/) emulator needs to enable the _True Drive Emulation_ to support all operations.